Also known as: American pokeweed, common pokeweed, inkberry, pokeberry, poke

 - Pokeweed spreads quickly and easily outcompetes native plants.

 - Its poisonous berries pose a threat to livestock, pets, and unsuspecting people looking for a roadside snack.
-It causes nausea, low blood pressure, and severe stomach issues when eaten by humans.
+They cause nausea, low blood pressure, and severe stomach issues when eaten by humans.

 - Birds are reported to eat the berries without ill-effect and may occasionally become intoxicated after eating many of them.